Lowell E. English: Vietnam War

 The Operation Hastings was commenced on July 15 with the task to pushed the North Vietnamese Army (NVA) forces back across the Demilitarized Zone and the combats lasted until August 3.
 English used combined attacks of ground forces, artillery, airstrikes and helicopter assaults and killed approximately 700 NVA soldiers.
 The Marine suffered 126 killed and lot of wounded.

 The situation in Quảng Trị Province forced III Marine Amphibious Force's commander, general Lewis W. Walt, to launch a large-scale operation, whose main objective was to stop the PAVN 324th Division from crossing the demilitarized zone and invading Quang Tri Province.
 The Operation Prairie, a series of actions in defense of the demilitarized zone, began on August 3, 1966, and English again led Task Force Delta.

 Concerned by the growing PAVN activity along the DMZ and that PAVN units could move past the Marines' positions at the Rockpile and Dong Ha, COMUSMACV General William Westmoreland pushed III MAF to station a Marine battalion at Khe Sanh.
-English strongly opposed the plan, stating "When you're at Khe Sanh, you're not really anywhere.
+English strongly opposed the plan, saying, "When you're at Khe Sanh, you're not really anywhere.
 It's far away from everything.
 You could lose it and you really haven't lost a damn thing."

 English participated in the operation until beginning of 1967, when he completed his tour in Vietnam.
 For his service with 3rd Marine Division and Task Force Delta, he was decorated with the Navy Distinguished Service Medal and also received the Vietnam Gallantry Cross by the Government of South Vietnam.

 Later service and retirement

-English returned to the United States at the beginning of 1967 and received promotion to major general on January 13.
-He then assumed command of Marine Corps Recruit Depot San Diego, California, and was responsible for the training of new recruits designated as replacements for Marine Forces in South Vietnam.
+English returned to the United States at the beginning of 1967 and was promoted to major general on January 13.
+He assumed command of Marine Corps Recruit Depot San Diego, California, and was responsible for training recruits for duty with Marine Forces in South Vietnam.
 English served in this capacity until September 30, 1969, when he retired from the Marine Corps after 31 years of commissioned service.
-For his service in San Diego, he was decorated with his second Navy Distinguished Service Medal at his retirement ceremony.
+For his service in San Diego, he received his second Navy Distinguished Service Medal at his retirement ceremony.

-Following his retirement from the Marine Corps, English remained in San Diego and accepted a job as the director of the San Diego Museum of Man, serving in that capacity for ten years until 1982.
+English remained in San Diego, where he served as director of the San Diego Museum of Man for ten years until 1982.
 He was active in the Marine Corps Historical Foundation, where he received a Certificate of Appreciation by then-Commandant Robert H. Barrow for his contributions to the Oral History Program.

 In 1991, English was diagnosed with Alzheimer's disease, and on September 29, 2005, he died at the age of 90 at the Silverado Senior Living assisted living community in San Diego, California.